 Save Our Seagrass – Be a Seagrass Superhero!

 Seagrass is one of the most productive ecosystems in the world, but seagrass meadows around the UK have declined by 95% in the last 100 years.
-Work is taking place across the Solent to restore this precious habitat, and your help is needed here in Chichester Harbour!
+Work is taking place through the Solent Seascape Project to restore this precious habitat, and your help is needed here in Chichester Harbour!
 Read on to find out how you can help save our seagrass and be a seagrass superhero with some citizen science…

 Why is Seagrass so Special?